The Power of Recycling: How Small Acts Make a Big Difference

-If you are not recycling yet, this will help you start today.
-Did you know that 50% of what we throw in the garbage can be recycled through curbside and other types of collection?
-An addition to 25% of our trash is comprised of food waste and other materials that could be composed.
+If you are not recycling yet, this will help you start from today.
+50% of what we throw in the garbage can be recycled through curbside and other types of collection.
+An addition to 25% of our thrash is comprised of food waste and other materials that could be composed.

-So, what is the importance of recycling?
-Will it help in any way, or it will add more work to
+So why you think it is important to recycling?
+Will it help in anyway or it will add some more work to

 your daily chores?
 Let us understand recycling in detail: